Sims announces investments in Virginia

 “By utilizing electric power, the newly installed Vezzani shear at Sims Metal is projected to reduce energy consumption, and consequently greenhouse gas emissions, by 80 percent compared to previous methods,” Michael Henderson, chief operating officer in North America for Sims Metal, tells Recycling Today.

-“This aligns with our efforts to help our customers undertake more energy efficient, lower emissions metal manufacturing,” adds Henderson.
+“This aligns with our efforts to help our customers undertake more energy efficient, lower emissions metal manufacturing."

 Another major investment has been made in the metals sorting system found downstream of the Sims auto shredding plant at the Chesapeake yard.

-Henderson refers to technology installed as a STAR plant.
-“The STAR Plant, a groundbreaking innovation in metal recycling, is exclusively available in North America,” says Henderson.
+“The STAR Plant, a groundbreaking innovation in metal recycling, is exclusively available in North America,” Henderson says.

-“This advanced technology separates copper and aluminum metal particles as small as a grain of sand, significantly minimizing landfill waste and extending the life span of valuable metal resources, ensuring their continued availability for critical American manufacturing supply chains,” he adds.
+“This advanced technology separates copper and aluminum metal particles as small as a grain of sand, significantly minimizing landfill waste and extending the life span of valuable metal resources, ensuring their continued availability for critical American manufacturing supply chains."

-In early January, the Virginia Department of Rail and Public Transportation (DRPT) announced the approval of a $750,000 grant under its Rail Industrial Access Program to Sims Metal for work to be done at the Chesapeake location.
+In early January, the Virginia Department of Rail and Public Transportation (DRPT) approved a $750,000 grant under its Rail Industrial Access Program to Sims Metal for work to be done at the Chesapeake location.

-The DRPT says that during its January meeting, “The Commonwealth Transportation Board voted to award the grant, which will assist in connecting the facility to the freight railroad network.”
+During its January meeting, the DRPT voted to award the grant, which will assist in connecting the facility to the freight railroad network.